 This section includes views and voices of children from our engagement with them.
 We include children's voices and perspective in our work, and help them to have a say on government policy and decisions.

 We invite you to use this information in your work.
 If you re-use quotes, please reference the Office of the Children's Commissioner.

 So far in 2017 we have asked children and young people their perspectives on culture, having a say (especially to government), bullying, education and learning.
-We have sent feedback to participating schools for completed surveys, and you can see our latest reports here.
+We have sent feedback to participating schools for completed surveys.

 Over the years we have consulted children on a number of issues that impact on them.
 Below are the broad subject areas and links to the results of these engagements with children and young people.

 We have undertaken several consultations with children on their experiences of living in poverty and their views on solutions to child poverty.